coolsugs/GettingAndCleaningData/project/README.md

 ## Steps to reproduce this project
 1. Open the R script run_analysis.R using a text editor or RStudio.
-2. Change the parameter of the setwd function call to the working directory/folder (i.e., the folder where these the R script file is saved).
+2. Change the parameter of the setwd function call to the working directory/folder (i.e. the folder where R script file is saved).
 3. Run the R script run_analysis.R.